 What I saw in the referendum was one side putting time and money and thought into clear reasoned honest arguments and the other dismissing every reasoned argument with a flourish.
 Nick Cohen in the Guardian wrote this weekend a scathing piece about the attitude to truth of the two ex-journalists who led the Brexit campaign, Michael Gove and Boris Johnson.
 I have in the past been impressed with Boris Johnson as a communicator but my admiration waned after he was called before the Treasury select committee in March this year and so much of what he had said during the Brexit campaign was revealed as half-truths by the ‘dry as dust’ chairman Andrew Tyrie.

 Brexit referendum: the lies

 One lie that stands at the centre of the Brexit campaign was that £350m a week was being sent to the EU.
-It was disproved repeatedly in articles like this one but it was still being used right up to the end.
+It was disproved repeatedly but it was still being used right up to the end.